-COMMON SCENARIOS CLUB PRESIDENTS FACE
+COMMON SCENARIOS PRESIDENTS FACE

 Following are examples of scenarios you may encounter in your role as Club President and suggestions for how to resolve them.
-As you successfully respond to your own experiences in this role, be sure to share them with the Club and Member Support Team at World Headquarters (clubofficers@toastmasters.org).
+As you successfully respond to your own experiences in this role, be sure to share them with the Club and Member Support team at World Headquarters (clubofficers@toastmasters.org).

-Scenario: A member who is scheduled to fill a meeting role does not come to the meeting.

-Possible solutions: Help the Toastmaster of the meeting fill the role by recruiting another member who does not already have an assigned role.
+come to the meeting.
+Holp the Teastmaster of the meeting fill the role by recruiting Help the Toastmaster of the meeting fill the role by recruiting another member who does not already have an assigned role.
 If necessary, fill the role yourself.
-This could be an opportune time to deliver a module from the Successful Club Series or the Better Speaker Series.

-Scenario: A club officer is underperforming, frequently absent, or otherwise unable to fulfill their duties, leaving you, the Club President, with more to do.

-Possible solutions: Meet with the club officer immediately and ask what you can do to help.
+This could be an opportune time to deliver a module from the Successful Club Series or the Better Speaker Series .
+A club officer is underperforming, frequently absent or otherwise unable to fulfill their duties, leaving you, the President, with more to do.
+Meet with the club officer immediately and ask what you can do to help.
 Engage, encourage, and energize them to develop and use the skills required for the job.
 Examine your own leadership approach.
 Ask yourself if you are contributing to the club officer's problems.

-Scenario: A club member is belligerent, controlling, or otherwise causing trouble at meetings.

-Possible solutions: Contact the member immediately and listen to their point of view.
-(Often, this is enough to solve the problem, and is a required step if future disciplinary action is taken against the member.)

-Give the club member a task that focuses their energies.
+A club member is belligerent, controlling, or otherwise causing trouble at meetings.
+Contact the member immediately and listen to their point of view.
+(Often, this is enough to solve the problem, and is a required step if future disciplinary action is taken against the member) Give the club member a task that focuses their energies.
 Explain the importance of orderly, positive club meetings to the entire group, so the member does not feel singled out.

-If the club member needs to be removed, see the Club

-Constitution for Clubs of Toastmasters International, Article

-II: Membership, Section 6, and Protocol 3.0: Ethics and
+If the club member needs to be removed, see the Club Constitution for Clubs of Toastmasters International, Article II: Membership , Section 6, and Protocol 3.0: Ethics and Conduct , Section 2.

-Conduct, Section 2.

-Club President Resources
+President Resources